 Betaxolol Side Effects

-Some side effects of betaxolol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for betaxolol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to betaxolol: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking betaxolol:More common

 - Chest pain or discomfort